 Group of Seven Easels

 The Group of Seven artists were inspired by the water and landscapes of the Lake Superior shore.
-These artists visited the area annually to paint the incredible landscapes.
+These artists visited the area annually in the first half of the 20th century to paint the incredible landscapes.
 Their paintings brought this part of the Canadian North to the attention of people worldwide at a time when it was very difficult to get to the area.

 These are a few of our favourite Group of Seven interpretive installations: